PaulApivat/paulapivat/content/post/dsfs_1/index.md

 }

 ```
 Again, the first step is to *iterate* over friends and collect friends' friend.
-The follow function returns a **list comprehension**.
+The following function returns a **list comprehension**.
 Let's examine this function line-by-line to understand how it works.
-It's returning friend_of_a_friend (foaf) id for each of the none individuals' id, then grabing the id of *their* friends.
+It returns friend_of_a_friend (foaf) id for each of the  individuals' id, then grabing the id of *their* friends.

 We'll break it down in code below this function: